Infilonic/sm-mod-api-doc/CONTRIBUTING.md

 # What can be contributed
+Contribute by submitting:
+- Fixed typos
+- Corrected factual information
+- Updated documentation
+- New and missing information
-Contribute by submitting fixed typos, corrected factual information, updated documentation, new and missing information, or changes that make the whole lookup and reading experience better.
+- Changes that make the whole lookup and reading experience better

 # Translating to other languages
 Right now there's no plan to add additional translations.
-If you still want to contribute with a translated version of this documentation, do so by forking this repository and issue a pull request with the a link to your forked repository and a short description.
+If you still want to contribute with a translated version of this documentation, do so by forking this repository and issue a pull request with the a link to your forked repository and a short description for the README file.

 # How to contribute
-- First check whether similar changed have already been proposed in another pull request.
+- First check whether similar changes have already been proposed in another pull request.
 - Check if your information is factually correct and add official sources where possible or otherwise necessary and useful sources.
 - Be sure that there are no typos.
 It doesn't matter that much if you've missed some, but the overall reading experience shouldn't be worsened.
 - Stick with the conventions specified within the respecitve documentation.